corda/corda-docs-portal/content/en/platform/corda/5.0-beta/introduction/corda4-differences.md

 ### UTXO Ledger Model

 Conceptually, the Corda 5 UTXO ledger is very similar to the Corda 4 ledger.
 All of the key concepts, such as states, transactions, smart contracts, notaries, encumbrance, etc, are still valid.
 Some of the details have changed, the APIs look slightly different, and the implementation works differently, but the concepts still stand, so any Corda 4 CorDapp knowledge should transfer quite nicely.
+For more information, about UTXO CorDapps, see [Writing a UTXO CorDapp](../developing/development-tutorials/cordapp-utxo.html).

 ## Notary